 Apply for Open University studies at the University of the Arts Helsinki by using the form in the course calendar.

-The application periods for Open University’s studies are in August (autumn term courses), November-December (spring term courses) and April-May (summer courses).
-Students are mainly chosen in order of enrollment, but the application process often includes a pre-assessment by proficiency test, audition, a letter of motivation, or similar.
+Students are mainly selected in order of enrollment, but the application process often includes a pre-assessment by proficiency test, audition, a letter of motivation, or similar.
 Detailed instructions are given for each course.
 Student selections for integrated studies are decided by the department / study programme / subject area in charge.
 Student selections are made based on resources available and the student's rediness.
 The result of the student selections are notified via e-mail before the studies begin.